Gonzo journalism: Hunter S. Thompson

-Influence
+Influence and legacy

 Thompson felt that objectivity in journalism was a myth.
 Gonzo journalism has now become a bona fide style of writing that is similar to the New Journalism of the 1960s, led primarily by Tom Wolfe and also championed by Lester Bangs, George Plimpton, Terry Southern, and John Birmingham, and is considered a subgenre of New Journalism.
 When asked whether there was a difference between the two, Thompson answered, "Yeah, I think so.
 Unlike Tom Wolfe or Gay Talese, for instance, I almost never try to reconstruct a story.
 They're both much better reporters than I am, but then I don't really think of myself as a reporter."

 In 1998, Christopher Locke asserted that the webzine genre is descended from gonzo journalism, a claim that has since been extended to social media.
 Thompson's gonzo journalism influence is reflected in the current website Gonzo Today which features a top banner by Thompson's longtime illustrator Ralph Steadman, with rotating contributions by others including Thompson associate, poet Ron Whitehead.

+It has been claimed that Thai writer Rong Wongsawan wrote in a style that was Gonzo, beginning in the 1960s when he reported from San Francisco.
+However he wrote in Thai, and he probably developed the style independently of Hunter S. Thompson.
+He also used the style in his books Sattahip and Takli which describe American soldiers and Thai bar girls during the Vietnam War.
+His book The Man from Bangkok: San Francisco Culture in the 60s is an English translation of a book published in Thai in 1978.

+Aspects of Gonzo Journalism

+Jesse Jarnow states the main parts of Gonzo journalism are total subjectivity and the first/best draft mentality.
+This mentality is described by William McKeen, a journalism professor at Boston University and author of Outlaw Journalist: The Life and Times of Hunter S. Thompson, as where the journalist does “virtually no rewriting”.
+He adds that everything within the reporting process is documented, including: notes, interviews, transcribed telephone conversations, telegrams, etc. Jason Mosser states that Gonzo journalism is unique in the way that it places the narrator as the center of the story.
+Still, gonzo journalism relies primarily on being grounded in the truth.

+Thompson believed primarily in all of these aspects of Gonzo journalism; however, he was also quoted as sharing a similar affinity with George Orwell of making political writing into art.
+Thompson’s style of writing relied heavily on verb-driven syntax along with metaphors, allusions, ellipsis and more.
+Critics essay this was used to create feelings of despair, degradation, and desperation within his narrators.